-Don’t wait to contact a Washington, D.C. hypoxia attorney.
+Don’t wait to contact a hypoxia law firm.
 At LawMD, many of our attorneys are also licensed medical professionals.
 We have decades of legal and medical insights that we are ready to utilize in pursuing the justice and fair compensation you and your child deserve.

 Simply put, hypoxia is a medical term for oxygen deprivation.
 Hypoxia occurs when your baby’s oxygen supply is limited or cut off altogether, and it can affect your baby’s brain or organs.

 When babies are in the womb, they receive oxygen through the blood, which is transferred through the umbilical cord.
 One of the common ways in which hypoxia occurs involves the crushing of the umbilical cord.
 Another common cause of hypoxia is when the mother’s blood pressure unexpectedly drops.